 Drawing is my primary language

-Drawing offers a means to record a likeness but can also help a visual learner to process.
-I enjoy research and designing, finding a way to explore ideas, ask questions or tell stories through pictures.
-In the classroom we have returned to a tacit, making based learning to engage pupils in a active process of exploring and seeing refinement through making and only reaching to a computer as a secondary tool.
+Drawing can be a way to record a likeness but it can also be a mechanism to process.
+I enjoy research and designing, exploring ideas, asking questions or telling stories through pictures.
+In the classroom we have returned to a tacit, making based learning to engage pupils in an active process of exploring and refinement through activity, the computer becomes just another tool in our kit bag.

-As a child I liked to draw and make things.
-At school the subjects which were visual or involved construction made sense.
+As a child I liked to draw and make.
+At school subjects which were visual or involved construction made sense.
 I loved nature and was curious about history; as the years when on I recognised how research was essential to inform my ideas.
-I would often be found in a library searching through microfiche or wandering around with a camera taking photos to use later.

-I loved my years in the studios at Duncan of Jordanstone, in Dundee, the huge library taught me so much about the work of artists and the visiting lecturers convinced me that Art is a universal, diverse language which ever evolves.
-I went onto complete a PGCE, to keep the wolf from the door, but found being in the classroom enhanced my own work.
-The role of artist teacher is known, yet a MA in Art Education at MMU was an indulgent way to really analyse the relationship between theses two creative strands.
+I loved my years in the studios at Duncan of Jordanstone, in Dundee, where I learnt that Art is a universal, diverse language which ever evolves.
+I went onto complete a PGCE, to keep the wolf from the door, but found being in the classroom enhanced my own work and mantra always learning.
+An MA in Art Education at MMU was an indulgent way to analyse the relationship between the creative strands of artist and teacher.